Wijngaard Saalhof

 To be honest, we didn’t expect to find a thriving winery in the northwestern part of the Netherlands, which is as flat as can be.
 But the region has an agricultural character, with thousands of fruit trees around the villages Nibbixwoud and Wognum, so why not growing grapes?

 The ancient village of Wognum was formed around 900 and even used to have city rights for a short period of time.
 The history of the farm that was located where Wijngaard Saalhof now is, also goes back centuries.
+At the beginning of the 20th century, it was even already a fruit nursery where consumption grapes were grown.
+So the idea of a vineyard wasn't quite so crazy.

 From a painting business to winemaking in the Netherlands

-Owner Siem Loos used to have a thriving paint and finishing business with a lot of employees before he decided to make the switch to become a winemaker.
-A far cry from what he used to do!
 At first it wasn’t even about the wine for him, but about the feeling and the atmosphere you sense when you are walking through a vineyard.
 This feeling was his drive to plant the first vines in 2006 and it resulted in a true agritourism business.

-Vineyards of Wijngaard Saalhof in Wognum
+Johanniter grape variety at Wijngaard Saalhof in Wognum

 Agritourism north of Amsterdam